testground/testground/docs/USAGE.md

 * Starting the containers (total of 50 as 50 is the default number of nodes for this test)
 * You will see the logs that describe each node connecting to the others and executing a kademlia find-peers action.

-### Running a test outside of TestGround orchestrator
+### Running a test outside of Testground orchestrator

 You must have a redis instance running locally.
 Install it for your runtime follow instruction at https://redis.io/download.